Thinking about pursuing medical school in Israel?

 The New Israeli Shekel (NIS) is the official monetary unit in Israel.

 Beer-Sheva is served by several commercial banks with numerous overseas branches.
 Most of the main banks are located in the Old City and have branches in every neighborhood.
-There is also a branch of Bank Ha’Poalim on campus.
-All major banks are accessible through the web.
+In addition, you can find a branch of Bank Ha’Poalim on campus.
+All major banks are accessible through the web and mobile access.

 Advice for Banking in Israel